AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 }
 ```

 Here we first transform all the TBN vectors to the coordinate system we'd like to work in, which in this case is world-space as we multiply them with the **model** matrix.
 Then we create the actual TBN matrix by directly supplying `mat3`'s constructor with the relevant column vectors.
-Note that if we
+Note that if we want to be really precise, we would multiply the TBN vectors with the normal matrix as we only care about the orientation of the vectors.

+Technically there is no need for the bitangent variable in the vertex shader.
+All three TBN vectors are perpendicular to each other so we can calculate the bitangent ourselves in the vertex shader by taking the cross product of the $T$ and $N$ vector: `vec3 B = cross(N, T);`.